Foreign Resident Capital Gain Withholding Payments – What to know

 The 1 July 2016 Regime

-The Foreign Resident Capital Gain Withholding Payment Regime was introduced by the Federal Government on 1 July 2016, which imposed an obligation on Vendors to obtain an Australian Taxation Office (ATO) ‘Clearance Certificate’ for transactions that attracted a market value of $2 million dollars or greater.
+The Foreign Resident Capital Gain Withholding Payment Regime, which introduced the requirement for a foreign resident capital gains withholding certificate, was implemented by the Federal Government on 1 July 2016, which imposed an obligation on Vendors to obtain an Australian Taxation Office (ATO) ‘Clearance Certificate’ for transactions that attracted a market value of $2 million dollars or greater.

 If the Vendor does not obtain the Clearance Certificate and provide a copy to the Buyer prior to Settlement, the Buyer is required to withhold 10% of the purchase price, paying this amount directly to the ATO on or before Settlement.